adF: A Novel System for Measuring Web Fingerprinting through Ads: Introduction

 \section{Introduction}

-Digital advertising is arguably the primary source of funding for the current Internet.
-Some of the most important tech companies, such as Google or Meta (previously Facebook), declare that over \mbR{77,5\% and \mbR{97,5}\% (2023 data) of their profits come from digital advertising, respectively} \cite{advertising_revenue_2023_google, advertising_revenue_2023_meta}.
+\IEEEPARstart{D}{igital} advertising is arguably the primary source of funding for the current Internet.
+Some of the most important tech companies, such as Google or Meta (previously Facebook), declare that over \mbR{77.5\% and \mbR{97.5}\% (2023 data) of their profits come from digital advertising} \cite{advertising_revenue_2023_google, advertising_revenue_2023_meta}, respectively.

 The appeal of online advertising for advertisers, compared to traditional forms of publicity (e.g., TV, radio, or newspapers), lies in its ability to deliver personalized ads.
 Implementing personalized advertising is based on techniques that identify unique users online.
-These techniques are used for tracking, profiling users, displaying targeted or re-targeted ads, implementing attribution models, etc. The most widely used techniques for this purpose are third-party cookies, advertising IDs, and fingerprinting \cite{cahn2016empirical, al2018beyond, bujlow2017survey}.
+These techniques are used for tracking, profiling users, displaying targeted or re-targeted ads, implementing attribution models, etc. The most widely used techniques for this purpose are third-party cookies, advertising IDs, and fingerprinting \cite{bujlow2017survey}.